 Jeff represents Fortune 500 firms and medium-sized companies alike.
 His clients include Bristol-Myers Squibb, Organon International Inc., Gerber Plumbing, and Pramar Realty.

-Since 2005, Chambers USA: America's Leading Lawyers for Business includes Jeff in its Client's Guide for Environmental Law, calling him "an experienced environmental lawyer" who is "excellent in dealing with the most complex issue" and stating that "his expertise is strongest in industrial site recovery and wetlands cases."
+Since 2005, Chambers USA: America's Leading Lawyers for Business has included Jeff in its Client's Guide for Environmental Law, calling him "an experienced environmental lawyer" who is "excellent in dealing with the most complex issue" and stating that "his expertise is strongest in industrial site recovery and wetlands cases."
 Jeff is noted for his significant expertise in regulatory and transactional matters.
 The Guide also states that he is greatly valued for his "excellent negotiation skills."
 Since 2001, Best Lawyers in America®, a peer review of U.S. lawyers, has included Jeff on its "Best Lawyers" list in the fields of Environmental Law and Environmental Litigation.
 Thomson Reuters has also included Jeff on the New Jersey “Super Lawyers” list for Environmental Law since 2006.
 Jeff is active within the environmental law sections of the American Bar Association and the New Jersey Bar Association.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.